What is Home Education?

 Why is Medical Support important for an anxiety related illness?

-Home Tutors are not qualified to provide a counselling service.
+Home Education Teachers are not qualified to provide a counselling service.
 This is why it is very important that if your child is suffering from an anxiety-related illness they also receive professional guidance and support alongside Home Education.

-Home Tutors are well-qualified, experienced teachers.
-Great care is taken to match, as closely as possible, the Home Tutor’s skills and experience with the educational needs of each young person.
+Home Education Teachers are well-qualified, experienced teachers.
+Great care is taken to match, as closely as possible, the Home Education Teacher’s skills and experience with the educational needs of each pupil.

 What are the aims of Home Education?

-The main aim of Home Education is to maintain the continuity of a young person’s education by have access to the National Curriculum and feel confident when the time comes to return to school.
+The main aim of Home Education is to maintain the continuity of a pupil’s education by having access to the National Curriculum and to enable them to feel confident when the time comes to return to school.

-We achieve this by liaising with schools, parents, medical and other agencies supporting the young person.
+We achieve this by liaising with schools, parents, medical and other agencies supporting the pupil.

-Home Tutors support Year 11 students through their GCSE exams where appropriate and with planning for Post 16 when Futures or the school careers advisors are involved.
+Home Education Teachers support Year 11 students through their GCSE exams where appropriate and with planning for Post 16 when Futures or the school careers advisors are involved.

 Where does Home Education take place?